Sekai Nzenza

 Sekai Irene Nzenza Kanhutu is a Zimbabwean writer, cultural critic and politician.

 Biography

 She was born in rural Zimbabwe, where she trained as a nurse, before doing additional nursing studies in England and subsequently going to live in Australia.
 She held senior positions in Melbourne and Los Angeles.

 Her semi-autobiographical first book, Zimbabwean Woman: My Own Story, was published in 1988.
 Her book Songs to an African Sunset (1997) describes her return to her family's village in the early 1990s.
 She has a Ph.D. in International Relations from the University of Melbourne.

 Sekai wrote a weekly column for The Herald newspaper from 2011 to 2018, often returning to the theme of Zimbabweans reclaiming their cultural heritage and village roots.
 She entered politics as the Member for Chikomba East in Zimbabwe's 2018 harmonised elections.
 She was appointed as Zimbabwe's Minister of Public Service Labour and Social Welfare on 7 September 2018.

+In 2024, she was appointed Ambassador of Zimbabwe to France, Spain, Portugal and the Holy See and Permanent Representative to UNESCO and the World Tourism Organization.